 Azure.
-Note that there is no line of the form storageAccount: under parameters:.
-When we included one and then created a PersistentVolumeClaim based on it, the PersistentVolumeClaim would get stuck in a "Pending" state.
+Note that there is no line of the form storageAccount: <azure storage account name> under parameters:.
+When we included one and then created a PersistentVolumeClaim based on it, the PersistentVolume-Claim would get stuck in a "Pending" state.
 Kubernetes just looks for a storageAccount with the specified skuName and location.

-Step 4: Create Persistent Volume Claims
+Step 10: Create Kubernetes Persistent Volume Claims

-Next, you will create two Persistent Volume Claim objects mongo-db-claim and mongo-configdb-claim.
-Get the file mongo-pvc.yaml from GitHub using:
+Next, you will create two PersistentVolumeClaim objects mongo-db-claim and mongo-configdb-claim.

+This configuration is located in the file mongodb/mongo-pvc.yaml.